JLiangWaterloo/sat/README.md

 Output: A plot of the performance of MiniSAT while varying Q from 0 to 1 by increments of 0.01.

 ##### CommunityEvolution
-Input: DIMACS file, dump frequency, and graphing technique (graphviz or ubigraph)

-Output: If graphviz was chosen, this will generate a GIF of the evolution of the SAT instance.
-If ubigraph was chosen, will create a dynamic evolution of the SAT instance.

-##### CommunityEvolution
 Requires: For GraphViz: GraphViz, Ruby, and ImageMagick.
-For UbiGraph: Ubigraph, Ruby, ImageMagick, and GnuPlot.
+For UbiGraph: Ubigraph, Ruby, and ImageMagick.
+For Plot: GnuPlot and Ruby.

 Input: A dimacs file of the SAT instance.
-Will be promted for dump-frequency (start with 1) and to either use graphviz or ubigraph.
+Will be promted for dump-frequency (start with 1) and to either use graphviz or ubigraph or a plot.

 Output: If GraphViz was chosen, a GIF showing the evolution of the SAT instance with the modularity of each dump printed at the top of each frame.
-If UbiGrap was chosen, a dynamic 3D graph of the SAT instance which evolves and a Plot of how many intercommunity links and community links are in each step and are removed in each step.
+If UbiGrap was chosen, a dynamic 3D graph of the SAT instance which evolves.
+If Plot was chosen, a plot of how many intercommunity links and community links are in each step and are removed in each step.

 Example
 -------